We had a great time. Charlie’s cousin, Mary Gilbert, lives in San Francisco and helped put the weekend together. Read more »

 A program participant of the Bike Bridge paints her bike in the Art-Bike course, hosted by The Crucible

-The Black Rock Arts Foundation is thrilled to announce the award of $10,000 granted from the National Endowment for the Arts for our newest project, The Bike Bridge.
+The [BRAF] is thrilled to announce the award of $10,000 granted from the National Endowment for the Arts for our newest project, The Bike Bridge.
 This new project, which launched in April of 2011, is the next evolution of our community-focused public art projects.
 This educational and creative program is designed specifically to engage youth living on Oakland, California.